Selected Resources and Best Practices

 Whether you are working with a marketing professional or doing the work yourself, it is helpful to understand the basics and key terms associated with customer acquisition, as explained in this “101” SBDC blog article.

-Communication is always key with your customers, but it is especially important during a time of so much change and uncertainty.
-This sample marketing plan template from the Wyoming SBDC can help you make communication decisions.
+Communication is always key with your customers.
+In our digital world, it is important to grow and continue motivation for your brand.
+This marketing plan template can help you make communication decisions.

 As you think through your marketing objectives and tactics, review this 12-step template, including topics like conducting a SWOT and competitive analysis, setting SMART marketing goals, establishing KPIs, planning marketing tactics, and more.